ElevenfiftyAcademy/jsChallenges/objects/valueswap.md

+---
+title: 'Objects: swapping values'
+author: anonymous
+difficulty: 1.5
+tags: [objects]
+---

 # Objects: swapping values

 ## the challenge

-Create a function that swaps the value of any 2 specified properties in a object, make sure you don't mutate (change) the original object.
+- Create a function that swaps the value of any two specified properties in a object.
+- Make sure you don't mutate (change) the original object.
-Your function may have three parameters: the original object, prop1, and prop2.
+- Your function may have three parameters: the original object, `prop1`, and `prop2`.

 ## solutions